consevempthe/Plunder_Chess_Game/design/User_Stories/UserStories_Sprint3_P2.md

 | :--- | :--- |
 | Notes | - Once game is started, all logic should be done on the Client side until saving/updating game established (asynchronous). |
 | Acceptance Criteria | - Starting a game opens the game (chessboard) and the game begins
-| Tasks | - Add button to dashboard to start game <br /> - Create Game table in database  <br /> - Add basic window for a game once its been created <br /> -User can start game in UI
+| Tasks | - Add button to dashboard to start game <br /> - Create Game table in database  <br /> - Add basic window for a game once its been created <br /> -User can start game in UI <br/> 184.
+Game request <br/> 185.
+Games request

 ### **5. As a user, I can leave the game and resume when I want**